Gunduwa Stories: first-hand accounts from some of our members and project partners.

 I was involved with Extension Hill as an Environment and Community Manager.
 My role was to renegotiate the environmental approvals for the Extension Hill project.
 I spent three years renegotiating very carefully and getting approval for a bigger project.

 One of the conditions required for us to establish a Regional Environmental Association, was for it to be centred on four Shires – set up by the Environmental Protection Authority (EPA) by drawing multiple points on a map.
 The regional association had to include the shires of Mount Marshall; Dalwallinu; Yalgoo and Perenjori.
 It took some time and red tape to establish those boundaries.
-Eventually, one call led to another, sanity prevailed and the Gunduwa Regional Conservation Association (GRCA) was formed.
+Eventually, one call led to another, sanity prevailed, and the Gunduwa Regional Conservation Association (GRCA) was formed.

 If you could make some claim for the area, you were invited as a member.
 You didn’t have to pay, you were invited to contribute, to fully participate in the planning.
-We didn’t say, this is our money and this is what’s going to happen.
+We didn’t say ‘this is our money, and this is what’s going to happen’.
 While we provided the money, this was our community, inclusive of everyone involved.

 GRCA had a perfect balance of interests.

-It has conservation groups which were represented all across Australia; local conservation groups which have a particular interest within the area; several local Aboriginal groups who were really passionate about caring for Country; and mining companies who were committed to doing the right thing.
+The Gunduwa region has conservation groups which were represented all across Australia; local conservation groups which have a particular interest within the area; several local Aboriginal groups who were really passionate about caring for Country; and mining companies who were committed to doing the right thing.
 As a group we had plans to do the work with the smallest footprint possible.
 The opportunities were boundless.

 A mining perspective